orkets/orkets/README.md

 ```

-**So as we can see ssh and ftp are open we can use that later*
+**So as we can see ssh and ftp ports are open we can use that information later*

 ## Next Step --> Enumerate The Directory